 Welcome to HannahStevensWriter.com.
 I am a writer from Leicester in the UK.
 I write short stories and flash fiction.

-I have a PhD from the University of Leicester where I am currently a tutor in creative writing.
+I have a PhD from the University of Leicester where I have also taught on the creative writing undergraduate programme.
 My PhD involved research in to the many real-life missing person cases in both Britain and the Republic of Ireland.

 I have experience of leading workshops in a wide range of academic and community contexts.
 My teaching experience includes a BBC Storytelling Festival at Leicester Cathedral, leading workshops in secondary and primary schools, adult education classes, and in community settings working with LGBTQ+ adults.

 My creative work has been featured in a number of print anthologies, small-press publications and online journals.
 My first collection, Without Makeup and Other Stories was published in 2012 by Crystal Clear Creators.
 This was the result of winning a new talent writing competition funded by Arts Council England.
 Please see my writing page for more information.

 I have a number of current research interests.
 I am continuing my work with missing persons through a collaboration with Will Buckingham on a joint authored picture book called Lanterns.
 This is in response to a recognised need from the UK’s Missing People charity.
 In addition I have also started work on a second collection of short stories and a novella.

-I am also particularly interested in further developing my work running creative and community projects in the areas of gender, LGBTQ+ issues and domestic abuse.
+I am particularly interested in further developing my work running creative and community projects in the areas of gender, LGBTQ+ issues and domestic abuse.